nsoperations/Carthage/README.md

 - Adds a plugable caching mechanism, enabled by the option `--cache-command` for all build-related commands.
 A custom shell script or executable can be specified to retrieve cached binaries from arbitrary back-ends.
 The CARTHAGE_CACHE_COMMAND environment variable is used as a default for this command.
 If not defined, a fall back to the original GitHub API based caching will take place.
 - Ensures the caching mechanism tasks Swift toolchain version and build configuration (Debug/Release) into account.
 The binaries cache folders (under ~/Library/Caches/org.carthage.CarthageKit/binaries) now have the following directory structure: $SWIFT_VERSION/$DEPENDENCY_NAME/$DEPENDENCY_VERSION/$BUILD_CONFIGURATION.
 - Adds support for a Cartfile.schemes file, which can be added to a project to limit the schemes considered by Carthage for building.
 Just add the scheme names to consider to this file (one per line).
-- Adds support for automatic discovery of frameworks to copy using the --auto flag for the copy-frameworks command.
+- Adds support for automatic discovery of frameworks to copy using the `--auto` flag for the `copy-frameworks` command.
-- Adds support for local storage of binary builds in the carthage binaries cache when the build option --use-binaries is enabled (which is the default).
+- Adds support for local storage of binary builds in the carthage binaries cache when the build option `--use-binaries` is enabled (which is the default).
+- Adds support for automatic rebuilding of cached dependencies when local changes have been made using the build option `--track-local-changes`

 To install: